-Roughly 25 million Americans suffer from spider veins, and this figure is probably low.
+Roughly 25 million Americans suffer from spider veins.
+This number is likely low, because many do not report them.
 By the time we reach our 60s, it is estimated that 72 percent of women and 42 percent of men will experience vein problems.
 Compared to Varicose Veins, spider veins are are smaller, red, purple, and blue vessels that also twist and turn.
 Spider veins are easily visible through the skin, as well.
 They are typically visible on the legs and face.
+If you are suffering from spider veins, get an appointment with the Houston Spider Vein Treatment Center.

-Most recognize spider veins as the bulging, rope-like veins seen in the legs, but vein problems may present themselves with other, more subtle signs and symptoms:
+Most recognize spider veins as the bulging, rope-like veins seen in the legs.
+However, vein problems may present themselves with other, more subtle signs and symptoms:

 - Aching or burning sensation